-Pre-selected applicants will be invited for an online interview to discuss the relevance of their competences, methodologies and experience to the needs of the DATA program, as well as the expectations of the parties.
+Pre-selected applicants will be invited for an online interview to discuss the relevance of their competencies, methodologies and experience to the needs of the DATA program, as well as the expectations of the parties.

 NOTE: In order to increase the chances that your application is considered, please study EPF’s website www.epfarmenia.am and programmatic portfolio before applying.

 This opportunity to solicit an International Technical Assistance is made possible by the generous support of the American People through the United States Agency for International Development (USAID).
 The contents of this announcement are the sole responsibility of Eurasia Partnership Foundation and do not necessarily reflect the views of USAID or the United States Government.